 System benefits are established under the provisions of the New York State Retirement and Social Security Law (RSSL).
 Once a public employer elects to participate in the System, the election is irrevocable.
 The New York State Constitution provides that pension membership is a contractual relationship and plan benefits cannot be diminished or impaired.
 Benefits can be changed for future members only by enactment of a State statute.
-The Authority also participates in the Public Employees' Group Life Insurance Plan (GLIP), which provides death benefits in the form of life insurance.
-The System is included in New York State's financial report as a pension trust fund.
-That report, including information with regard to benefits provided, may be found at www.osc.state.ny.us/retire/about_us/financial_statements_index.php or obtained by writing to the New York State and Local Retirement System, 110 State Street, Albany, NY 12244.
+The Authority also participates in the Public Employees' Group Life Insurance Plan

+(GLIP), which provides death benefits in the form of life insurance.
+The System issues their own financial statements.
+That report, including information regarding benefits provided, may be found at www.osc.state.ny.us/retire/about_us/financial_statements_index.php or obtained by writing to the New York State and Local Retirement System, 110 State Street, Albany, NY 12244.